Keith Urban’s Hilarious Shawn Mendes AMAs Lip Sync Fail Goes Viral [Video]

-Keith Urban may be one of the most talented musicians in the music world, but it turns out he’s actually not all that good at lip syncing along to other’s performances – particularly when it comes to Shawn Mendes.
-Keith was spotted attempting to lip sync along to Shawn’s hit “There’s Nothing Holdin’ Me Back” as he performed at the 2017 American Music Awards on November 19, but his good time quickly turned into a viral fail.
+Keith Urban may be one of the most talented musicians in the music world, but it turns out he’s actually not all that good at lip-syncing along to other’s performances – particularly when it comes to Shawn Mendes.
+Keith was spotted attempting to lip-sync along to Shawn’s hit “There’s Nothing Holdin’ Me Back” as he performed at the 2017 American Music Awards on November 19, but his good time quickly turned into a viral fail.

 A number of viewers tuning in to the AMAs this year noticed that Urban was having a pretty great time in the audience as he watched the show alongside wife Nicole Kidman, but just couldn’t seem to get the lyrics quite right as he belted out the hit.